Top 50 Most Popular Tim Burton Characters

 Willy Wonka (Charlie and the Chocolate Factory)

-Willy Wonka's character serves as the driving force behind the plot, and Depp's performance makes it one of his most entertaining and celebrated roles in cinema to date.
+Depp's portrayal of Willy Wonka is the heart of the film, driving the narrative forward and delivering one of his most fun and celebrated roles to date.

 11